-Male/Female:Tel.
-No.: Name of Farmer:
+Date://

-Name of Sub-District: Name of District:
+Name of District: Name of Sub-District:

-Date: / /
+Name of the Farmer Group:

+Name of Farmer: Male/Female: Tel.
+No.:

 ^{} Please indicate the information of horticultural crops (do not include other crops such as maize and sugarcane) in the last cropping season.